Health Management and Policy; Center for Nonviolence and Social Justice

 AB, English Literature, Dartmouth College; MPH, Harvard School of Public Health; MD, Duke Medical School

 John A. Rich, MD, MPH, is a Professor of Health Management and Policy at the Drexel University Dornsife School of Public Health.
-He is also the Co-Director of the Drexel Center for Nonviolence and Justice, a multidisciplinary effort to address violence and trauma to improve physical and mental health.
+He is also co-founder and director of the Drexel Center for Nonviolence and Justice, a multidisciplinary effort to address violence and trauma to improve physical and mental health.
 Dr. Rich’s work has focused on issues of urban violence and trauma, health disparities, particularly as they affect the health of men of color.
 Dr. Rich is also an expert in qualitative research methods and narrative analysis.
 In 2006, Dr. Rich was awarded a MacArthur “Genius” Fellowship.
 In awarding this distinction, the Foundation cited his work to design “new models of health care that stretch across the boundaries of public health, education, social service, and justice systems to engage young men in caring for themselves and their peers.”

 Prior to joining Drexel University, Dr. Rich served as the Medical Director of the Boston Public Health Commission where he led the city’s initiatives on Men’s Health, Cancer, Cardiovascular Health and Health Disparities.
 As a primary care doctor at Boston Medical Center, he created the Young Men’s Health Clinic and initiated the Boston HealthCREW, a program to train inner city young men as peer health educators.
 His book about urban violence titled Wrong Place, Wrong Time: Trauma and Violence in the Lives of Young Black Men (The Johns Hopkins University Press, 2009) shares stories of trauma and healing.